fillup/apiaxle-module/README.md

 - [x] Support for Key objects
 - [ ] Support for Keychain objects
 - [x] Set up continuous integration with Travis-CI: (https://travis-ci.org/fillup/apiaxle-module)
+- [ ] Create objects to represent stats, charts, etc?
+- [ ] Fix serialization of PHP boolean to string for ApiAxle API.
+Currently API wants string of either true or false, but serializing PHP boolean results in 0 or 1.

 ## Installation ##
 ### Using Composer - Recommended ###